yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 **OAS 3 Support**

-We have integrated with the swagger.io UI component to bring the standardised look & feel of swagger.io right into the core of API Portal.
-With additional configurations added on top of the basic integration , there is now more control than ever over your favourite Swagger interface.
+We have integrated with the swagger.io UI component to bring the standardised look & feel of swagger.io right into the core of API Portal.
+With additional configurations added on top of the basic integration, there is now more control than ever over your favourite Swagger interface.
 OAS 3 support is now enabled.

 ## Important changes